Investor pressure builds for Seven & i shake-up, including 7-Eleven spin off

 This marks a change in tactics by ValueAct, run by Mason Morfit, which often pushes for changes out of the limelight.
 It has board seats at two other Japanese companies - Olympus 7733.T and JSR Corp 4185.T.

-(Reporting by Svea Herbst-Bayliss in New York and Makiko Yamazaki in Tokyo; Additional reporting by Ritsuko Shimizu.
-Editing by Jane Merriman)
+(Reporting by Svea Herbst-Bayliss in New York and Makiko Yamazaki in Tokyo; Additional reporting by Ritsuko Shimizu; Editing by Jane Merriman and Daniel Wallis)

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))